Southwest Rapid Rewards Access Events: The Best Cardholder-Only Redemption Most Members Have Never Heard Of

 The frame shift that makes Access Events matter more in 2026 than they did in 2024 comes down to dynamic pricing.

-Before March 2025, Southwest Rapid Rewards points held a relatively stable 1.3–1.4 cents per point value because awards were pegged to cash fares via a fixed formula.
-When Southwest untethered awards from cash fares and introduced variable dynamic award pricing, the effective redemption value slumped to roughly 1.1–1.2 cpp — about a 15% haircut that's felt most on premium fares.
+Before March 2025, Southwest Rapid Rewards points held a relatively stable 1.3 to 1.4 cents per point value because awards were pegged to cash fares via a fixed formula.
+When Southwest untethered awards from cash fares and introduced variable dynamic award pricing, the effective redemption value became a moving target, roughly 1.1 cents per point on peak, high-fare flights up to 1.5+ cpp on quiet off-peak ones.
+On average that is a meaningful haircut from the old, predictable 1.3 to 1.4 cpp, and it bites hardest on premium fares and peak dates.
+(Outlet valuations like TPG, Frequent Miler, and NerdWallet are directional, not gospel, so treat any single cpp figure as a range, not a guarantee.)

 Who actually qualifies

-Access Events are exclusively for Southwest Rapid Rewards Credit Card holders — Chase's consumer and business Southwest cards (Plus, Premier, Priority, Performance Business, Premier Business).
-You need an active card and an RSVP through the cardmember events portal.
+Access Events are exclusively for Southwest Rapid Rewards Credit Card holders, meaning Chase's consumer and business Southwest cards (Plus, Premier, Priority, Performance Business, Premier Business).
+You need an active card and access to the cardmember events portal to place a bid or redeem.

 What *doesn't* qualify: non-cardmember Rapid Rewards accounts, or A-List / A-List Preferred elite status on its own.